JPMorgan and BlackRock tap AI startup to automate opening custody accounts

 The companies believe the system will make new funds get to market quicker by streamlining what is now a heavily manual process involving reams of paperwork, spreadsheets and faxes.

-“The custody side, historically, has been a bit of a sleepy very traditional industry operating steadily and reliably with faxes and spreadsheets,” said Naveen TV, managing director, product development in securities services at JPMorgan.
+“The custody side, historically, has been a very traditional industry operating steadily and reliably with faxes and spreadsheets,” said Naveen TV, managing director, product development in securities services at JPMorgan.

 “Asset managers are starting to realize that the lack of automation is causing issues, and is actually a missed opportunity to be more efficient.”